bitdefender/river/README.md

 You can test it against the crackme_xor, sage, sage2, or other programs inside program inside River3/TestPrograms.
 You are free to modify and experiment with your own code or changes however.

-## How to build your program for testing with our tools ?
+## How to build your program for testing with our tools?
 Let's say you modify the crackme_xor.c code file and you want to compile it.
 (Note, -g and -O0 are not needed but they can help you in the process of debugging and understanding the asm code without optimizations).
 ```
 gcc -g -O0 -o crackme_xor ./crackme_xor.c